 Progress documentation highlights new or changed findings or otherwise indicates what is unique to a defined period within a larger encounter.
 Progress notes are transactional documents.
 They expose clinically important developments since the last summative note.

 Key summative Connect Care documents transfer to Netcare, even if trainees help generate them.
-Draft or incomplete documentation is clearly marked.
-The following summative documents are may be automatically routed to primary care providers who have Electronic Medical Records (EMRs) capable of receiving such content via "eDelivery".
+The same summative documents are may be automatically routed to primary care providers who have Electronic Medical Records (EMRs) capable of receiving such content via "eDelivery".

 Emergency Department Provider Note (summary of ED encounter)

 Admitting History and Physical